akka-js/akka.js/README.md

 ## Credits

 Akka.js wouldn't have been possible without the enormous support of the R&D department of UniCredit lead by Riccardo Prodam.
 What started as a side-project for a master thesis grew into an important open source milestone.
+Check out other projects from the unicredit team [here](https://github.com/unicredit)

 ## License